use-inkubator/Ecosystem-Grants/applications/inkstream.md

 * **Sustainability & Business Model:** As outlined, we will gradually introduce a sustainable funding model.
 For example, after gaining a user base, a tiny fee on each stream could be enabled (through a contract upgrade).
 The collected fees could fund a treasury used for maintenance, grants to projects building on InkStream, or buy-back-and-burn if a token model is present.
 We will also explore **enterprise partnerships** – for instance, helping a major organization use InkStream for payroll could come with a support contract for Chainscore Labs.

+* **JAM Integration:** Integrations with JAM services based on the post-JAM ecosystem.

 * **Feature Roadmap:** We have many ideas beyond the initial scope:

   * **Stream NFTs or SBTs:** Represent ongoing streams as NFTs or Soulbound Tokens that could be transferable or used as proof-of-funding.